ADVANCED

 Day 1 - The first day will be spent practicing field skills that were introduced during the Basic course.
 As long as there is no fire ban we will be able to set our signal fires ablaze and keep small fires going in the camp area.

-Day 2 - The morning of day 2 the field-exercise will start at which point the participants will run through a 24-hour-long scenario that will test their existing skills as well as introduce many new ones along the way.
+Day 2 - The field-exercise will start the morning of day 2, at which point the participants will run through a 24-hour-long scenario that will test their existing skills as well as introduce many new ones along the way.

-Day 3 - The scenario will propel forward until approximately lunch time, after which we will clean-up, pack-up and head home.
+Day 3 - The scenario will propel forward until early afternoon, after which we will all clean-up, pack-up and head home.

 Equipment